Updated January 4, 2021 at 8:30 AM EST

 - Crisis & Outreach Services can still be accessed by calling Reach Out 24/7 at 1-866-933-2023

-- Visitors to the Woodstock, Ingersoll, and Tillsonburg offices are asked to self-screen before entering
+- Visitors to the Woodstock, Ingersoll, and Tillsonburg offices will be screened before entering

-Further reductions in service may be necessary; please continue to check this website or call before seeking service at any CMHA Oxford locations.
+Further reductions in service may be necessary; please continue to check our social media, this website, or call, before seeking service at any CMHA Oxford locations.

 CMHA experts are reminding individuals with exacerbated anxiety and depression symptoms of how to manage their mental wellness at this time of uncertainty.